-2021 Results
+2022 Results

-A total of 14 reaches were surveyed on July 31, 2021, with the help of 50 volunteers, all of which participated in the surveys (i.e., no additional volunteers contributed to shuttling).
-While larger than in 2020, this was still a reduced effort compared to previous years, which was a result of safety precautions taken due to COVID-19.
-Regardless surveys covered 23.60 miles of stream, near the average number of South Fork miles surveyed in the 33-year data set and approximately 3 miles less than average surveyed along the Middle Fork (Figure 2).
-A total of 16.38 miles along the South Fork was surveyed, from Buck Creek to Craig's Beach, though the 3.3-mile reach from McClendon Ford to Indian Bar was not surveyed.
-Along the Middle Fork, surveys were conducted from Sandy Beach to the confluence with the North Fork covering 7.22 contiguous miles (Table 1).
+A total of 10 reaches were surveyed on August 6, 2022, with the help of 36 snorkeling volunteers and an additional 7 volunteers that assisted with kitchen and logistic tasks.
+While larger than in 2020, this was still a reduced effort compared to previous years, which was a result of safety precautions taken and volunteer cancelations due to COVID-19.
+Regardless surveys covered 15.07 miles of stream, slightly less the average number of South Fork miles surveyed in the 34-year data set (Figure 2).
+A continuous stretch of the South Fork was surveyed, from Indian Bar to Craig's Beach.
+(Table 1).

-The USGS gauge near Smith River (11532500) recorded a daily mean flow of 228 cubic feet per second (cfs) (USGS 2021); nearly a third lower than the average daily flow of 337 cfs during past fish counts.
-A total of 818 coastal cutthroat trout, 16 summer steelhead trout, 23 steelhead half-pounders, 97 Rainbow trout, 21 Klamath small-scale suckers, and one spring Chinook salmon were observed across all surveys (Table 1).
+The USGS gauge near Smith River (11532500) recorded a daily mean flow of 435 cubic feet per second (cfs) (USGS 2021); nearly a third higher than the average daily flow of 340 cfs during past fish counts.
+A total of 718 coastal cutthroat trout, 4 summer steelhead trout, 8 steelhead half-pounders, 179 Rainbow trout, 5 Klamath small-scale suckers, and no spring Chinook Salmon were observed across all surveys (Table 1).